MacDue/Mank-Spec/spec/expressions.md

 Unless otherwise stated, all expressions are assumed to be [rvalues](#binding-points).

-Note that in expressions that require certain types, references to those type are also valid (references are transparent).
+Note that in expressions that require certain types, references to those types are also valid (references are transparent).

 ### Expression groups

-Expressions are split into serveral categories based on where they can occur and their precedence.
+Expressions are split into several categories based on where they can occur and their precedence.

 ```ebnf
 Expression = UnaryOperation | BinaryOperation ;